This post contains affiliate links. Please see our disclosure policy.

 • Kitchen Scale – A food scale is the best way to make sure your flour is at the proper weight, since amounts will vary SO widely based on how you measure it, as well as the measuring cup you use, as they are not standardized.

-• Whipped Cream – Make your whipped cream just before you plan to serve it – it’s not something that’s as good when made ahead.
+• Whipped Cream – Make your whipped cream just before you plan to serve it – it’s not something that’s as good made ahead.

 Sliced maple pecan pie bars on a vintage wire rack on a wooden surface.